 Our water marketing activities target our water and wastewater services to developers and homebuilders developing new areas along the Front Range, which includes the greater Denver and Colorado Springs metropolitan areas.
 Our groundwater supplies are largely undeveloped and are located in the southeast portion of the greater Denver area in Arapahoe County, one of the fastest growing regions of the Denver metropolitan area.
 The majority of our surface water is located in the Arkansas River Valley, and we are proposing to use it in our target service market and throughout the Front Range of Colorado.
 We work with area developers to investigate water supply constraints, water and wastewater utility issues, market demand, transportation concerns, employment centers and other issues in order to identify suitable areas for development.
-Construction of water and wastewater systems and the providing of water and wastewater services are subject to individual water and wastewater service.
-We negotiate individual agreements with developers and/or homebuilders to provide the design, construction and operation of water and wastewater.
+Construction of water and wastewater systems and the providing of water and wastewater services are subject to individual water and wastewater service agreements.
+We negotiate individual agreements with developers and/or homebuilders to provide the design, construction and operation of water and wastewater systems and services.
+Our service contracts outline our obligations to design, construct and operate certain facilities necessary to develop and treat water and treat and reuse wastewater.
 These service agreements include the timing of installation of the facilities, required capacities of the systems, and locations for the services to be provided.
 Service agreements address all aspects of the development of the water and wastewater systems, which are more specifically discussed below but include: (i) the purchase of water and wastewater taps in exchange for our obligation to construct the "Wholesale Facilities;" (ii) the establishment of payment terms, timing and location of "Special Facilities" (if any); and (iii) specific terms related to our provision of ongoing water and wastewater services.